CIÉ 071 Class

-The Córas Iompair Éireann 071 Class or Northern Ireland Railways 111 Class is a General Motors Electro-Motive Division EMD JT22CW series diesel-electric locomotive used in both the Republic of Ireland and Northern Ireland.
+The Córas Iompair Éireann/Iarnród Éireann 071 Class or Northern Ireland Railways 110 Class or Serbian Railways JŽ series 666 is a General Motors Electro-Motive Division EMD JT22CW series diesel–electric locomotive used in the Republic of Ireland, Northern Ireland and Serbia.

-Serbia utilises four similar locomotives as JŽ series 666.

 Córas Iompair Éireann

 The Córas Iompair Éireann 071 Class locomotives were the principal passenger locomotives on the Irish railway network for twenty years from their introduction in the late 1970s.
 They displaced the older CIÉ 001 Class and NIR 101 Class locomotives and were themselves replaced in turn by the new 201 Class locomotives.

 Currently all the CIÉ locomotives remain in service, being used on freight and permanent way trains.
 NIR 112 was on long-term loan to Iarnród Éireann from April 2003 until September 2006, when it was returned to Northern Ireland Railways.

 The locomotives arrived in Ireland on 2 November 1976 and were purchased to facilitate 90 mph running on the Cork and Belfast lines.
 A trade dispute resulted in a significant delay in their introduction; the first service was operated on 23 May 1977 hauled by 082 on the 14:30 Dublin Heuston to Cork.
 The class was originally fitted with an EMD 12-645E3B engine but was upgraded to 12-645E3C specification in 1992, along with the installation of yaw dampers to resolve issues of poor ride quality and bogie cracks at high speeds.

 In November 2006, IÉ began an overhaul programme of twelve units only, leaving the fate of their remaining six units in doubt.
 By 2009 fourteen 071s had received the new 'Freight Livery’ however not all had received an overhaul.
 Those that received a re-paint into the new livery were: Nos.
 071, 072, 073, 074, 075, 076, 079, 080, 081, 082, 083, 085, 086 and 088.